 H&R Block provides various packages, according to your specific tax-filing requirements.
 You can choose whether you want to do your taxes online or get help from a professional to take some of the load off your back.
 You can further define the exact amount of work you want to have done by the professional or by yourself.

-The Deluxe Online package is designed for maximising credits and deductions, plus HSA contributions and will cost you $49.99, plus $44.99 per state filed.
-It includes free features plus six years’ access to tax returns, DeductionPro to optimise donations, as well as tech support via chat or phone.
+The Deluxe Online package is designed for maximizing credits and deductions, plus HSA contributions and will cost you $29.99, plus $36.99 per state filed.
+It includes free features plus six years’ access to tax returns, DeductionPro to optimize donations, as well as tech support via chat or phone.

 Online Assist is for those who need assistance from a professional in their tax management.
 Basically, all of the packages take the plans from the Online collection and equip them with unlimited expert help.
-The first is Basic Online Assist costing $49.99 plus $39.99 per state filed.
+The first is Basic Online Assist costing $39.99 with no additional cost per state filed.
 It combines the Free Online package with unlimited expert help.